 Embroidery on clothes is a wonderful way to embellish plain clothes or fabrics.
 Once you know a few embroidery stitches, you can transform a boring piece of clothing into something awesome and very special.

 Compared to other craft forms, embroidery doesn’t require much tools or materials.
 All you need is thread, a hoop, a needle, some scissors, a tailors pencil for drawing a design onto the fabric or some transfer material if you want to transfer images to fabric.

 There are lots of threads to choose from, cotton, silk, rayon, thick and thin.
 I like shiny so I chose rayon and silk threads in strong colours.
-I buy my threads at Stef Francis a small family owned business, that sells hand dyed yarns, threads, fibers and fabrics.
+I buy my threads at Stef Francis a small family-owned business, that sells hand-dyed yarns, threads, fibres and fabrics.

 You can draw directly onto the fabric with a special tailor’s pencil, the marks from these pencils brush away when you’re finished.

-If you want to transfer images to fabric you can use water-soluble stabilizers.
-It’s transparent like tracing paper, but dissolves quickly in water.
+If you want to transfer images to the fabric you can use water-soluble stabilizers.
+It’s transparent like tracing paper but dissolves quickly in water.